Driving App Engagement with Gamified Rewards at LazyPay

 More Than Numbers

-Our efforts were recognized with the 🏆 PayU Global Thank You Award 2020 and 🏆 CEO Spot Award.
+The efforts were recognized with the 🏆 PayU Global Thank You Award 2020 and 🏆 CEO Spot Award.
 But beyond awards, what truly mattered was how users responded.
-LazyPay became not just a payment tool but a daily companion that users trusted and enjoyed.
+LazyPay became a payment app that users trusted and enjoyed.

 Key Takeways